-With a new road construction season underway, Kenosha County officials are reminding drivers to slow down and pay attention in work zones.
+With road construction season now underway, Kenosha County officials are reminding drivers to pay attention and slow down in work zones.

-The week of April 17-21 is National Work Zone Awareness Week, a call to action for drivers to keep safety at the top of their minds while driving in construction areas.
+The week of April 15-19 is National Work Zone Awareness Week, a call to action for drivers to keep safety at the top of their minds while driving in construction areas.

-"You play a role in work zone safety - work with us," said Kenosha County Executive Samantha Kerkman.
-"That is the theme of this year's National Work Zone Awareness Week campaign, and it really is true.
-By paying extra attention in work zones, slowing down and following speed limits, you can play a vital role in keeping our road workers safe and preventing accidents."
+"Work zones are temporary; actions behind the wheel can last forever," said Kenosha County Executive Samantha Kerkman, echoing this year's Work Zone Awareness Week theme.
+"By paying attention, slowing down and eliminating distractions while driving, you can make a real difference in keeping road workers safe and preventing accidents."